 - Which distances/shots will you need to hit on the course?

 The first one is far more important than you think.
 As an example, I used to enjoy hitting all sorts of shots with my pitching wedge.
 This is sort of ironic because I often favour a specialist 46 degree wedge nowadays rather than the set wedge.
 I actually prefer this for the same reasons though-it lets me hit different shots with one club.
+Recently, I have started hitting the odd shank or two with this wedge, so I am obviously not quite as certain about my current club choice!

 Some people are like this with a hybrid for example.
 Mark Crossfield of YouTube fame was very vocal about his hybrid (23 degrees?) because it let him hit so many different shots and cover almost everything from his fairway woods all the way up to his mid irons.
 There is something extremely reassuring about pulling out one particular club and feeling confident that you can produce a few different shots with it.